qmcs/qmcs.github.io/content/pages/index.rst

 Our aim is to build a community where knowledge is shared and ideas are implemented.
 The main activities are:

+Blog
+====

+..
+It's ugly, but i don't really know how to refer to arhives.html

+Share opinionated articles on technical topics on `our blog </archives.html>`__.
+If you know something special write an article about it.
+Check the blog regularly, as there are articles written by your peers who had to solve the same problems as you do.
+And remember, the best way to learn something is to explain it so somebody else.

 Taster Sessions
 ===============